What is the EGE?

 The EGE’s earlier accomplishments are reposited here.

 The period to submit applications of membership for the next EGE mandate has ended on 22 March 2021 (12:00 noon CET).
-The applicants will be contacted by the autumn.
+The applicants will be contacted by the end of 2021.

 The work of the EGE